top of page

 With separate Figma files per region, I structured and maintained them to keep work organized, traceable and ready for handoff.

-The flows were reviewed with regional teams to gather feedback, resolve conflicts and secure alignment before anything moved forward.
+The flows were reviewed with regional teams to gather feedback and secure alignment before anything moved forward.
 With four markets running in parallel, a structured review process was essential to keep decisions clear and timelines on track.

 Once flows were approved, all screens went through a full localization pass with the copywriter, ensuring every screen was accurately translated and culturally appropriate before handoff to development.